FftyShadesofCode/web-sprint-challenge-build-a-web-api/README.md

 ### Task 2: Project Requirements (MVP)

-Your finished project must include all of the following requirements:
+Your finished project must include all the following requirements:

 #### NPM Scripts